If Google Chrome crashes, freezes, or won’t start at all, you might see one of these messages:

 - Swipe up from the bottom of the screen while Chrome is open.

 - To close it, swipe up on the Chrome app.

 Programs or apps sometimes get in the way of a page loading correctly.

 - Restart your Android phone or tablet.

 Next: Troubleshoot Chrome crash problems

-To figure out whether this is a problem with the webpage or with Chrome, try opening the page in another browser.
-For example, try using Firefox or Safari to load the page.
+To know whether this is a problem with the webpage or Chrome, try to open the page in another browser, like Firefox or Safari.

-If it works in another browser, try uninstalling and reinstalling Chrome.
+If it works in another browser, try to uninstall and reinstall Chrome.
 There could be something wrong with your Chrome profile that's causing problems.

 If it doesn't work in another browser, it could be a problem with your network or the website itself.
 Learn more below.